Bird intelligence: Spatial and temporal abilities

 A common test of intelligence is the detour test, where a glass barrier between the bird and an item such as food is used in the setup.
 Most mammals discover that the objective is reached by first going away from the target.
 Whereas domestic fowl fail on this test, many within the crow family are readily able to solve the problem.

 Large fruit-eating birds in tropical forests depend on trees which bear fruit at different times of the year.
 Many species, such as pigeons and hornbills, have been shown to be able to decide upon foraging areas according to the time of the year.
-Birds that show food hoarding behavior have also shown the ability to recollect the locations of food caches.
-Nectarivorous birds such as hummingbirds also optimize their foraging by keeping track of the locations of good and bad flowers.
+Birds that show food hoarding behaviour have also shown the ability to recollect the locations of food caches.
+Nectarivorous birds such as hummingbirds also optimise their foraging by keeping track of the locations of good and bad flowers.
 Studies of western scrub jays also suggest that birds may be able to plan ahead.
 They cache food according to future needs and at the risk of not being able to find the food on subsequent days.

 Many birds follow strict time schedules in their activities.
 These are often dependent upon environmental cues.
 Birds also are sensitive to day length, and this awareness is especially important as a cue for migratory species.
 The ability to orient themselves during migrations is typically attributed to birds' superior sensory abilities, rather than to intelligence.

 Beat induction

-Research published in 2008 that was conducted with an Eleonora cockatoo named Snowball has shown that birds can identify the rhythmic beat of man-made music, an ability known as beat induction.
+Research published in 2008 that was conducted with an Eleonora's cockatoo named Snowball has shown that birds can identify the rhythmic beat of man-made music, an ability known as beat induction.